mxmgorin/gmboy/README.md

 ## Test Results

 - ### SM83:
-Passes all tests successfully ✅
+Passes all of 356000 tests successfully ✅

 - ### Blargg